mammadlicavid/RingBuffer/README.md

 **Reader**

-- The Reader class represents an independent reader.

-- Each reader maintains its own read position (nextSeq).
+The Reader class represents an independent reader and each reader maintains its own read position (nextSeq).

 - Responsibilities of the Reader class: